 Trail & Camping Maps

-If you’re interested in contributing special local sites, selling the maps, or advertising your outdoor business, please contact us!
+The more community support and input we have, the better the map will be – if you’re interested in contributing special local sites, selling the maps, or advertising your outdoor business, please contact us!

 The trail directly connects to the North Country National Scenic Trail, the Baker Trail and BicyclePA Route V. It’s located just a few miles from Cook Forest State Park, the Allegheny National Forest, and the Clarion Highlands Trail.